REVEAL: Reasoning-Enhanced Forensic Evidence Analysis for Explainable AI-Generated Image Detection: Related Work

 Recent methods employ general-purpose feature extractors, such as CNN- or ViT-based detectors, to learn discriminative features directly.
-While lightweight CNNs achieve strong benchmark performance \cite{ladevic2024cnn}, methods like the Variational Information Bottleneck (VIB) network \cite{zhang2025vib} aim to enhance generalization by constraining feature representations through the information bottleneck principle to retain only task-relevant information.
+While lightweight CNNs achieve strong benchmark performance \cite{ladevic2024cnn}, methods like the Variational Information Bottleneck (VIB) network \cite{zhang2025towards} aim to enhance generalization by constraining feature representations through the information bottleneck principle to retain only task-relevant information.
 Post-hoc Distribution Alignment (PDA) \cite{wang2025pda} attempts to improve robustness to unseen generators by aligning regenerated and real distributions to detect unseen generators.
 Recently, NPR \cite{tan2024rethinking} has become a representative approach by capturing low-level artifacts, demonstrating strong generalization capability.
 Similarly, HyperDet \cite{cao2024hyperdet} and AIDE \cite{yan2024sanity} achieve robust generalization through high-frequency spectrum analysis.
 Despite their discriminatory power, these approaches remain limited in forensic value, as their conclusions rely on global statistics and lack the semantic, verifiable evidence required for comprehensive explainability.

-\paragraph*{\textbf{Explainable AI-generated Image Detection}} The emergence of MLLMs \cite{liu2023visual,wang2024qwen2} has accelerated the development of explainable image forensics by leveraging their advanced cross-modal understanding \cite{wu2024comprehensive,talmor2019commonsenseqa}.
-Early efforts reformulated detection as a Visual Question Answering (VQA) task \cite{jia2024can,keita2025bi,chang2023antifakeprompt}, allowing MLLMs to provide accompanying descriptive text.
-FatFormer \cite{liu2024forgery} extended this with a forgery-aware adapter to improve generalization on the CLIP-ViT \cite{radford2021learning} encoder.
+\textbf{MLLM-based AI-generated Image Detection.} The emergence of MLLMs \cite{liu2023visual,wang2024qwen2} has accelerated the development of explainable image forensics by leveraging their advanced cross-modal understanding \cite{wu2024comprehensive,talmor2019commonsenseqa}.
+Early efforts reformulated detection as a visual question answering task \cite{jia2024can,keita2025bi,chang2023antifakeprompt}, allowing MLLMs to provide accompanying descriptive text.
+FatFormer \cite{liu2024forgery} extended it with a forgery-aware adapter to improve generalization on CLIP-ViT \cite{radford2021learning} encoder.